-‘Bold & The Beautiful’ Daily Spoilers For January 25-29: Paris Exposes Zoe Who Seduces Zende, Ridge Finds Out
+'Bold & The Beautiful' Daily Spoilers For January 25-29: Paris Exposes Zoe Who Seduces Zende, Ridge Finds Out

 The Bold and the Beautiful spoilers for the week of January 25-29 reveal that Zoe Buckingham (Kiara Barnes) will make some stunning choices after learning Zende Forrester Dominguez's (Delon de Metz) secret.
 The model will betray Carter Walton (Lawrence Saint-Victor) to satisfy her lust for the designer.
 Unfortunately for her, Ridge Forrester (Thorsten Kaye) is on to her, and confronts her and Zende in a shocking moment of truth.

-In the meantime, Bill Spencer (Don Diamont) realizes that he cannot live without the love of his life.
+In the meantime, Bill Spencer (Don Diamont) realizes that he cannot live without the love of his life, per The TV Guide.
 He approaches Katie Logan (Heather Tom) and begs her to give them one more chance because nothing matters without her.

 As seen below, Zoe receives a text message that changes everything for her.
 Zende sent it months ago and asked her not to go too fast with Carter.
 However, the message failed to send, and Zoe had slept with Carter on that fateful evening.